gkostka/lwext4/readme.txt

 =================================================
 FEATURE_INCOMPAT (unable to mount with unsupported feature):
  - COMPRESSION: no
  - FILETYPE:    yes
  - RECOVER:     no
  - JOURNAL_DEV: no
  - META_BG:     no
  - EXTENTS:     yes
  - 64BIT:       yes
  - MMP:         no
- - FLEX_BG 		no
+ - FLEX_BG:     no
  - EA_INODE:    no
  - DIRDATA:     no

 FEATURE_INCOMPAT (able to mount with unsupported feature):
  - DIR_PREALLOC:   no